 - Schnitzel.
 Probably the most famous of all Viennese foods, this is a treat for meat lovers.
 The schnitzel comes in two versions, pork or veal, and is a thin cut of meat pan fried in butter oil and served with a wedge of lemon and crispy parsley.

 - Viennese Wurst.
 One more for meat lover, the Viennese Wurst is ubiquitous in the city and you can find it sold at street stalls but also at the opera!
 You can order your wurst in advance and they will have it ready for you at break time.

 - Kaisersmarren.
-Vienna is a treat for sugar lovers but personally, no cake matches the satisfaction given by a kaisersmarren, a sweet serving of egg based pancakes with raisins, jam and dusted with sugar.
+Vienna is a treat for sugar lovers but personally, no cake matches the satisfaction given by a kaisersmarren, a sweet serving of thich, shredded pancakes with raisins, jam and dusted with sugar.

 Where to stay in Vienna for a one day visit and night at the opera

 The best place to stay in Vienna for classic sightseeing and a night at the opera is the central area around St Stephen’s Dome.
-The hotel we got, the kaiserin Elzabeth, was a good qality 4 star hotel with reasonable price, clean, large rooms, a wonderful lobby and lovely staff.
+The hotel we got, the Kaiserin Elizabeth, was a good quality 4 star hotel with reasonable price, clean, large rooms, a wonderful lobby and lovely staff.